Understanding and Better Managing Peak Load

-In order to control your business’ PLC, you first have to understand what peak days are.
+In order to control your business' PLC, you first have to understand what peak days are.
 Peak days are noted as the highest usage days of the year, and typically correlate to the hottest days of summer.
 Annual capacity costs are set by your electricity usage contribution to the peak hour during the peak day(s) from June through September, multiplied by the capacity auction clearing price.
-The amount of generation we have available to use all year is based on those few days when usage is highest, which helps to prevent blackouts.
+The amount of generation we have available to use all year is based on the few days when usage is highest, an effort that helps to prevent blackouts.

 In some cases, commercial energy users may have significant energy needs during peak hours.
-But if possible, peak demand reduction strategies can be implemented to influence an individual customer’s PLC.
+But if possible, peak demand reduction strategies can be implemented to influence a customer's PLC.
 Some methods include peak usage shifting, peak shrinkage, and peak shaving.

-As mentioned, your PLC is a critical factor in determining your costs for the coming year, which is why understanding how to manage it should be a key component of your organization’s energy strategy.
-We’ll review a few methods that you can consider for your facility.
+As mentioned, your PLC is a critical factor in determining your costs for the coming year, which is why understanding how to manage it should be a key component of your organization's energy strategy.
+Here are a few methods you can consider for your facility.

-1. Peak usage shifting – significant peak demand can be attributed to organizations that have several heavy energy operations running concurrently.
+- Peak usage shifting: Significant peak demand can be attributed to organizations that have several heavy energy operations running concurrently.
 If possible, staggering these to run at different times, or better yet, during off-peak hours can make a big difference.
-In fact, a report from the U.S. Department of Energy found that up to 30% of a facility’s energy consumption can be cut with the use of building controls or automation systems.
+In fact, a report from the U.S. Department of Energy found that up to 30 percent of a facility's energy consumption can be cut with the use of building controls or automation systems.

-2. Peak shrinking – if it makes sense for your business to do so, upgrading your company’s systems and equipment to more energy-efficient models may help you reduce your PLC.
+- Peak shrinking: If it makes sense for your business to do so, upgrading your company's systems and equipment to more energy-efficient models may help you reduce your PLC.

-3. Peak shaving – there are a variety of options when it comes to this approach.
-First off, you can consider energy storage systems, such as batteries.
+- Peak shaving: There are a variety of options when it comes to this approach.
+First, you can consider energy storage systems, such as batteries.
 This strategy allows you to pull power from the grid during off-peak periods for use when the grid is peaking.
-It can also be a good complement to another peak shaving approach—using onsite renewable energy.
+It can also be a good complement to another peak shaving approach — using onsite renewable energy.
 Going solar is a common option because solar generation is at its highest on hot summer days and there are a variety of ways to finance the system.
 Solar may be a good strategy for controlling your long-term energy costs while also protecting the sustainability of the planet.
 When paired with an energy storage solution like batteries, you can generate, store, and use electricity during peak times to manage your PLC.